johannhof/gulp-phraseapp/README.md

 # gulp-phraseapp
-Exporting Phraseapp translations as a Gulp task
+Importing Phraseapp translations as a Gulp task